PEOPLE YOU MAY KNOW

 People You May Know follows Jo, a college sophomore, and her brother Becket, a high school senior.
 Jo takes time off from school and returns home due to mental health reasons, while Becket heads off to a college admissions event with his best friend.
-While Jo copes with post-traumatic stress related to a previous assault in her childhood, Becket goes to a party where he commits an act of ambiguous sexual aggression.
-As they struggle to piece together the objective truth, the siblings must grapple with their relationship to their home, their university, and ultimately each other.
+We follow the siblings as they wade through the emotional turmoil that comes with sexual assault, as the survivor and the accused.
+As they struggle to find their truth, the siblings must grapple with their relationship to their home, their university, and ultimately each other.

 People You May Know is the recipient of the Kennedy Center’s 2020 Musical Theatre Award.

-JORDAN KNITZER (Music & Lyrics) is a writer/actor from New York City, currently studying theatre with a module in playwriting in his senior year at Northwestern University.
-His most recent play, Stardust To Stardust, received a staged reading in December 2019 with the Jewish Theatre Ensemble on Northwestern’s Evanston campus.
+JORDAN KNITZER (Music & Lyrics)is a writer/actor from New York City, and most recently graduated from Northwestern University studying theatre and playwriting.
+His most recent play, Stardust To Stardust, received a staged reading in December 2019 with the Jewish Theatre Ensemble on Northwestern’s Campus.
 In collaboration with Alec, Jordan was commissioned to write a song for a new musical, Girlhood, with CPA Theatricals that premiered this past June in Chicago.
-Jordan’s fifteen-minute musical, Itchin’ For An Itch: The Mosquitical, was workshopped at Williamstown Theatre Festival in August 2018.
-Jordan has served as the head writer of the Waa-Mu Show, America’s largest student-written musical, in which he had 12 writing credits between 2017 and 2018.
-He is the current Dramatists Guild Ambassador of the Chicago Region.
+Jordan’s fifteen minute musical, Itchin’ For An Itch: The Mosquitical, was workshopped at Williamstown Theatre Festival in August 2018.
+In college, Jordan served as the head writer of the Waa-Mu Show, America’s largest student-written musical, in which he had 12 writing credits between 2017 and 2018.
+He is currently writing a musical about a tree running away.